Wearing double hearing protection

 The impact of doubling protection is over-estimated

-You’re just going to have to go with me on this, but… Decibels were invented by a fella who was clearly off his head on something extremely hallucinogenic as they make no sense at all.
-One component is that 3dB is doubling the noise energy, and conversely, a drop of 3dB is halving the noise.
+You’re just going to have to go with me on this, but… Decibels were invented by a fella who was clearly off his head on something extremely hallucinogenic as they make no sense at all to a normal person.
+One component is that 3dB is doubling the noise energy, and conversely a drop of 3dB is halving the noise risk.

-So if you have a hearing protector which reduces the noise by say 30dB, and then you add a second layer of protection which also reduces the noise by 30dB, the combined reduction is not 60dB, but is 33dB.
+If you have an ear muff around the ear which reduces the noise by say 30dB, and then you add a second layer of protection from an ear plug inside the ear which also reduces the noise by 30dB, the combined reduction is not 60dB but is 33dB.

 See, I told you to just go with me on it.